-A fundamental desire is to be able to reach all potential participators.
-Technological support systems explicitely or implicitely are in the hands of the few are democratically unacceptable.
+A fundamental democratic desire is to be able to reach all participators.
+Technological support systems explicitly or implicitly in the hands of the few are democratically unacceptable.
 The number of personal computers with modems in use still reach only between a fifth and a quarter of all households, even in western countries.
 Democratic participation wants to build on larger distributions than that.
-Every citizen should potentially have the participation means at hand.
-Only in France there is a high penetration, with the 7 million Minitel in use.
+Every citizen should potentially have participation means at hand.
+Only in France there is a high penetration, so far, with the 7 million Minitels in use.
 But already in the middle of the 1990s, new forms of local contact fora are possible.
 Experiments and trials are being born in many parts of the world at present.

-As a matter of fact, the local democracy is the most important and interesting.
+Trying out the local democracy is probably the most important and interesting.
 It is from the local perspective that development will be born.
+Children always have been small in size.
 Really, totally centralized democracy is practically impossible.
 Ever so efficient communication systems will fail if they do not realize this.